 The second category for credit card fraud applies if the money stolen from the credit card exceeds $500.
 In this case, the credit card fraud is charged as a Class D felony.
 The consequences for this crime are a one to five year prison sentence and a fine of up to $5,000.

-If charged with credit card fraud, you need to get help.
+If charged with credit card fraud or phishing, you need to get help.
 Chances are, you don’t know the details of this offense and how to defend yourself against the charge.
 Because of this, you should seek the help of a criminal defense lawyer as soon as possible.
 A criminal defense lawyer can minimize the charges and consequences that you face by building a defense for you and protecting your rights.